-(1) The area of a window shall include the area of all contiguous transparent panes or panels, including those seperated by mullions, grilles, seams and other non-structural elements, and bound by the window casing or other non-transparent elements on the buildings façade.
+- (1) A window sign may not exceed 20 percent of the window area in which it is displayed. - (2) The area of a window shall include the area of all contiguous transparent panes or panels, including those seperated by mullions, grilles, seams and other non-structural elements, and bound by the window casing or other non-transparent elements on the buildings façade. - (3) The square footage of window signs must be included in the overall permitted display area for the building.